-The Medical Advisory Board for CTNNB1 Connect & Cure sets the strategic direction for our funded research on CTNNB1 Syndrome.
+The Scientific Advisory Board for CTNNB1 Connect & Cure sets the strategic direction for our funded research on CTNNB1 Syndrome.

 Wendy K. Chung, M.D., Ph.D.